k-j-oliver/StormlightArchiveScraper/README.md

 ### [Kathleen Oliver](https://k-j-oliver.github.io)
 April 2018.

 This project was built as part of the HuCo 617: Advanced Web Scripting course at University of Alberta.
-The project used PHP, MySQL, JavaScript, and the D3 library.
+The project uses PHP, MySQL, JavaScript, and the D3 library.
 The purpose was to experiment with building a program that integrated PHP and JavaScript, and turned into an exploration of data collection and management.
-No research question was posed to be answered by this data, although that potential certainly exists.
+No research question is posed to be answered by this data, although that potential certainly exists.
 You can view it [here](http://hucodev.artsrn.ualberta.ca/oliver2/scraper/scraper.php), and the code by clicking "view on GitHub" above.

-Examples follow to demonstrate how data was scraped and the database was built.
+Examples follow to demonstrate how data is scraped and the database is built.

-This scraper collected biographical data from each character entry in this fan-made wikia page: [Stormlight Archive Wikia](http://stormlightarchive.wikia.com/wiki/Category:Characters), the red squares indicate what data was being collected:
+This scraper collects biographical data from each character entry in this fan-made wikia page: [Stormlight Archive Wikia](http://stormlightarchive.wikia.com/wiki/Category:Characters), the red squares indicate what data is collected:

 ![CharacterPage](https://k-j-oliver.github.io/StormlightArchiveScraper/CharacterPage.png)